 Hackers develop techniques that they can reuse with each business they decide to hit.
 If their method of theft works at one business, chances are good it’ll work at others.
 They keep testing the waters with each business they come across until they hit paydirt.
 A solitary small business isn’t worthwhile to a hacker, but if the hacker finds a way to hack multiple small businesses at once, it’s very much worth the time to make the attempt.

 Absolutely.
 A small business, even if it’s using a high-risk merchant account, has tools at its disposal to stop hackers in their tracks.
 In fact, the switch to EMV credit cards makes enacting self-defense methods against hacking more important than ever.
 Experts are forecasting a major spike in online fraud for credit card use.
 It stands to reason that small businesses are also going to find themselves under attack as thieves look for new avenues to ply their trade.

 A small business can use the Payment Card Industry Data Security Standard as a place to start for securing their credit card processing methods.
-All businesses that accept credit cards must follow the PCI DSS protocols in order to maintain their high-risk merchant account for people with bad credit.
+All businesses that accept credit cards must follow the PCI DSS protocols in order to maintain a high-risk merchant account for people with bad credit.
 However, it lays out a framework for a small business to implement, especially if it just opened its doors to paying customers.

 Tokenization and 3-D secure are two other methods that make it impossible for thieves to use stolen credit card numbers.
 Both are done at the card processing level, which means getting the protocols from the merchant account provider.
 Both are painless for the customer to use while securing their information to a point that’s almost impossible to hack.